Fusing business and technology since 1955

 Dorothy Griffiths appointed

-The Industrial Sociology Unit achieves departmental status and is renamed the Department of Social and Economic Studies.
+The Industrial Sociology Unit achieves departmental status and is renamed the Department of Social & Economic Studies.
 The new department is headed by Dorothy Wedderburn.

-Aubrey Silberston appointed to head the Department of Social and Economic Studies.
+Aubrey Silberston appointed to head the Department of Social & Economic Studies.

-The Department of Management Science and Department of Social and Economic Studies merge to form the Management School with David Norburn as its Director and Sandra Dawson as Deputy Director.
+The Departments of Management Science and Social & Economic Studies merge to form the Management School with David Norburn as its Director and Sandra Dawson as Deputy Director.
 The new School moves to remodeled facilities in 53 Prince’s Gate and is charged to compete with the best business schools in the UK.
 The School focuses on the integration of management, new technology and entrepreneurship.

 Sandra Dawson is appointed first Professor of Organisation Behaviour.